MogasbeShopKart/MogasbeShopKart.github.io/README.md

 # ShopKart

-ShopKart is a web application to buy the Shirts/Pants/Accessories
+ShopKart is a web application to buy Shirts, Pants, & Accessories

 ## How to Access